-Stress has been demonstrated to have wide-ranging detrimental effects on health, but it is a normal part of life.
-It is important to recognise your own signs and symptoms of stress and to use strategies that you find helpful to manage your stress levels.
+Ongoing stress has been demonstrated to have wide-ranging harmful effects on health.
+It’s important to recognise your own signs and symptoms of stress and to use strategies that you find helpful to manage your stress levels.

 Epilepsy and relationships

-It is common for people with chronic health conditions, such as epilepsy, to experience some challenges and fears with their relationships, especially when forming new relationships.
+It’s common for people with health conditions, such as epilepsy, to experience some challenges and fears with their relationships, especially when forming new relationships.
 This is particularly the case if people have experienced negative reactions to their epilepsy in the past.

-Be open about your condition to the people close to you so they know what you are going through.
+Be open about your condition to the people close to you, so they know what you’re going through.
 Educating the most important people in your life about your condition is a major step to successful and happy relationships.